extremexp-HORIZON/extremexp-dal/README.md

 ## Project Structure

 - **Dockerfile**: Sets up a Node.js environment with OpenJDK 17, Maven 3.9.4, and Git.
 It also installs necessary npm packages and prepares the application for development.
-- **docker-compose.yml**: Defines the services required for the project, including MariaDB, Redis, Elasticsearch, and the ExpVis application.
+- **docker-compose.yml**: Defines the services required for the project, including MariaDB, Redis, Elasticsearch, and the `expvis` application.

 ## Setup Instructions